The Good Samaritan 2018 Update

 When He said that, He was not being figurative.
 He was being absolutely literal.

-The wounded man, beaten, robbed, disrobed and dying naked by the side of the road, is all of us, the masses of humanity, every man woman and child who is living now, or in the past or future — Germans, Poles, Russians, Czechs, Japanese, Chinese, Burmese, Arabian, Afghani, Pakistani, English, Iraqi, Persian, French, Italian, Koreans, Iranians, Laotians, Malaysians, Vietnamese, Haitians, Cubans, Mexicans, Africans, Romans, Greeks, Jews, Muslims, Buddhists, Shintos, Hindus, Republicans, Democrats, Nazis, Communists and millions more including Americans!
+The wounded man, beaten, robbed, disrobed and dying naked by the side of the road, is all of us, the masses of humanity, every man woman and child who is living now, or in the past or future — Germans, Poles, Russians, Czechs, Japanese, Chinese, Burmese, Arabian, Afghani, Pakistani, English, Iraqi, Persian, French, Italian, Koreans, Iranians, Laotians, Malaysians, Vietnamese, Haitians, Cubans, Mexicans, Africans, Romans, Greeks, Native Americans and First Nations, Jews, Muslims, Buddhists, Shintos, Hindus, Republicans, Democrats, Nazis, Communists and millions more including Americans!
 And all of that swirling sea of hurting humanity is the wounded Christ, Christ whose heel has been bruised in bringing many sons to glory, Christ Who is the Man of Sorrows, who bears our iniquities in His own body hanging from a Cross, who takes it all into Himself, not figuratively, but literally.

 So it is then Christ as the Samaritan, Who finds Christ in the wounded man by the side of the road, Who binds up His Wounds and pays the price for His recovery.
 In both He bears the stink, the revulsion, the sorrow, and the healing.
 The Samaritan no doubt got the stench of the wounded man on him when he picked him up and took him to the inn.
 But no matter.
 It was Christ bearing Christ.*

 We bear the stench of the earthly.
 It’s a good smell.
 It has the aroma of life to it.
 The smell of a farm.
-There is sweat, pain, sorrow and disappointment, as well as cool breezes in the summer, pleasures and joys, and dreams fulfilled.

 They were the “least of these,” but she knew that they were the “brethren” of the Living Christ, and her ministrations to those poor were literal ministrations to the Living Christ.

 Either way, we are Christ living.
 We are the Living Purpose of the Father, a mission of perfect love, which comes from no attainment on our part whatsoever except the grace-given contriteness of heart which says there is only One Will, and that is, “You O God!”
-By His grace and wisdom He has created us to be living expressions of Himself through no effort on our part to “become something” on our own, in a mystery of union of persons too deep for words.
+By His grace and wisdom He has created us to be living expressions of Himself through no effort on our part to “become something” on our own, all in a mystery of a union of persons that is too deep for words.

 Let us not debate it, argue over it, analyze it, but just live it.
 Live Him.